influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

 in the [`field` or `tag` properties](#field).

 ### Relevant sideload properties
-Of `sideload`'s properties, the following are relevant to gracefully handling scheduled downtime:
+The following properties of `sideload` are relevant to gracefully handling scheduled downtime:

 #### source
 `source` specifies a directory in which source files live.